10 things to consider before choosing a fertility clinic

 3. Waiting times

 The demand for fertility treatments is on the rise, and some clinics may have a waiting list.
 If you are eager to get started right away, you should be aware of this factor and look for a clinic that offers the possibility of starting right away.
-However, if this means you will have to travel far, it might be worth considering accepting the waiting time and use it actively by preparing your body and mind for the upcoming fertility treatment.
-In this blog post, our midwife shares 10 tips on how to increase chances of getting pregnant.
+However, if this means you will have to travel far, it might be worth considering accepting the waiting time and using it actively by preparing your body and mind for the upcoming fertility treatment.
+In this blog post, our midwife shares 12 tips on how to increase your chances of getting pregnant.